FitzwilliamMuseum/egyptiancoffins/_nespawershefyt/decoration.md

     caption: Handprints on the underside of Nespawershefyt's inner coffin lid where someone with their hands covered in varnish picked up the lid.
   -
     image: wedjateye.jpg
-    caption: A _wedjat_-eye doodle on the underside of Nespawershefyt's inner coffin box.
+    caption: A wedjat-eye doodle on the underside of Nespawershefyt's inner coffin box.
 ---